 Rotem is seen below enjoying the amazing scene.

-Beneath the two synagogues, a large public building was excavated, dating to the 1st C AD.
+Beneath the two synagogues, a large public building was excavated, dating to the 1st century AD.

 Three doors, seen below on the western side of the synagogue, led to a courtyard.

 The courtyard of the later synagogue is seen below, with a view towards the south.

 What remained from the courtyard is a white column and the base of an arch, located on the south side.
 This was probably a roofed room which served as a study (Beit-Midrash).